MA, Special Education

 Our MA in in Special Education prepares students for leadership roles in special education through a core curriculum and elective coursework in areas of specialization.
 This rigorous program is designed for candidates with experience in the field to ask questions about practices, policies, educational strategies or attitudes that can be answered by conducting a research project.
 Our program was also recently ranked #34 in Discover Early Childhood EDU's Top 64 Best Colleges with Early Childhood Education Master's Degrees.

-Applicants to our credential programs can also request fee waiver codes while supplies last; apply to our Teacher Residency Program to complete an accelerated program and receive up to $10,000 in funding; and apply to become an Impact San José Fellow, which provides up to $7500 in scholarship funding, mentorship and networking opportunities, and more.
+Applicants to our MA and Credential programs can also apply to our Teacher Residency Program to complete an accelerated program and receive up to $10,000 in funding; and apply to become an Impact Residency Fellow, which provides up to $7500 in scholarship funding, mentorship and networking opportunities, and more.

 - Program Overview